apwadkar/ex0bot/CONTRIBUTING.md

  - `REDIS_URL` - URL for your Redis server (needs to be in valid Redis URL format)
    - If you're using my [docker-compose.yml](https://github.com/apwadkar/ex0bot/blob/master/docker-compose.yml), the URL is `redis://redis-server:6379`

-In `serverless`:

- - `REDIS_URL` - URL for your Redis server (same as above)

 Development setup of the bot is handled by Docker, so all you need to do is run `docker compose up --build`

-### Serverless Setup

-For the API, I'm using SST (an extension of AWS Cloud Development Kit) to setup a serverless stack.
-To deploy, you will need your own AWS account and AWS CLI setup.
-Once these are setup, you can simply run `yarn deploy` to deploy the stack to the dev stage.

-I'm trying to be as frugal as I can and using free tier everything so no one has to pay for any hosting.